optonaut/control-system-cpp/README.md

 Toolkit for working with signal processing and linear, time-invariant controls in C++.

-To build and run tests use
+To build and run tests use:

 ```
 git clone git@github.com:optonaut/control-system-cpp.git